FY2018 Teaching Art Together Grant Guidelines

 and returned within 30 days.

 Once the arts council receives the signed GAF, a Kentucky State Treasury check payable to the board of education will be mailed 15 days prior to the residency start date.
 Please work with your artist and your superintendent or central office staff to ensure all payments are made in a timely manner.
-If issuance of checks must be approved at board meetings, plan ahead so that your artist will receive his or her check no later than two weeks after the residency is completed.
+If issuance of checks must be approved at board meetings, plan ahead so that your artist will receive his or her check within 10 to 15 business days after the completion of the residency.

 Agreements cannot be altered without prior approval from the arts council’s appropriate program director.
 Grantees are required to promptly notify the arts council in writing of any changes in their grant activity.
 If grantees do not notify the arts council about changes before they file a final report, future funding will be jeopardized.
 Grants are for the period and activities specified in the approved application.
 Funds must be spent or committed for activities taking place within the period stated unless an extension has been approved in writing.
 Applications for funds spent before the period starts are not eligible.